apache/hawq-docs/ddl/ddl-partition.md

 -   [Splitting a Partition](#topic84)
 -   [Modifying a Subpartition Template](#topic85)

-**Note:** When using multi-level partition designs, the following operations are not supported with ATLER TABLE:
+**Note:** When using multi-level partition designs, the following operations are not supported with ALTER TABLE:

 -   ADD DEFAULT PARTITION
 -   ADD PARTITION